divijghose/firedrake/Firedrake-meeting-2024-11-20.md

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*

-1. UZ: ngsPETSc was not installed via pip [PR#3873](https://github.com/firedrakeproject/firedrake/pull/3873)
+1. UZ+PB: ngsPETSc was not installed via pip [PR#3873](https://github.com/firedrakeproject/firedrake/pull/3873)

 2. DD: Disk checkpointing for adjoints with schedules: [Firedrake PR 3812](https://github.com/firedrakeproject/firedrake/pull/3812) + [Pyadjoint PR 173](https://github.com/dolfin-adjoint/pyadjoint/pull/173)